 The angular resolution that the interferometer can achieve depends on the wavelength of observation, and on the length of the projected baseline (the projected baseline vector is the projection of the on-ground baseline vector onto a plane perpendicular to the line-of-sight.
 The projected baseline changes over the night because of Earth rotation).
-The smallest angular separation that can be resolved is proportional to the quantity λ/B , where λ is the wavelength of the observation and B is the projected baseline of the interferometer.
+The smallest angular scale that can be resolved is of the order of λ/B , where λ is the wavelength of the observation and B is the projected baseline of the interferometer.
 This is equivalent to the expression for diffraction-limited spatial resolution in single telescope observations, where B would be the telescope diameter.
+In the case of optical interferometry, the actual resolution depends on the accuracy at which the fringes' contrast is measured.
+Hence, the smallest angular scale can actually be smaller than λ/B .